mukutkhandelwal/WineQuality-Supervised-ML-Algo/README.md

  Prediction is done based on the quality not on the type of wine so you can change the code according to your need

- I will add more supervised classification algorith in the future
+ I will add more supervised classification algorithm in the future